AI Summary

 Bottom line

-Runway runs one of the cleaner credit-based pricing systems in generative media: a transparent four-tier seat ladder that translates an abstract credit currency into concrete seconds-of-video and image counts, paired with a fully self-serve, spend-capped API.
-Its sharpest design choice — and its sharpest liability — is the “Unlimited” plan, where genuinely unmetered volume is confined to a relaxed-rate queue the name doesn’t disclose.
-The pricing is honest where it counts (published prices, real spend caps) and oversells where it shouldn’t (the Unlimited label), which makes Runway a useful case study in how far a credit model can stretch before naming gets ahead of mechanics.
+Runway runs one of the cleaner credit-based pricing systems in generative media: a transparent four-tier ladder that translates an abstract credit currency into concrete seconds-of-video and image counts, paired with a fully self-serve, spend-capped API.
+Its longest-running liability — the over-promising “Unlimited” tier whose unmetered volume hid in a relaxed-rate queue — was retired in June 2026 and replaced by Max, a $95 plan that swaps the asterisk for a 9,500-credit budget and one-month roll-over.
+The result is a pricing story that is now honest where it once oversold, which makes Runway a useful case study in how a credit model self-corrects: when the name gets ahead of the mechanics, a bigger, legible number is the fix.

 Want to compare Runway against other generative-media and AI-platform companies?
 Browse the pricing blueprint.